stIncMale/stincmale.github.io/_posts/2020-09-23-tcp-keep-alive.md

 *[NAT]:
 {:data-title="Network Address Translator"}

-The name "keep-alive" is misleading and leads some engineers into thinking that it is a good idea to use the mechanism for preventing a TCP proxy from considering a connection[^1] idle and terminating it.
+The name "keep-alive" is misleading and leads some engineers into thinking that it is a good idea to use this mechanism for preventing a TCP proxy from considering a connection[^1] idle and terminating it.
-This article explains why even if possible (and that is a big "if"), this cannot be done reliably.
+This article explains why despite being possible[^2], the approach may not necessarily be used reliably across different TCP implementations and proxies.
 It also shows an example of using HAProxy where the approach fails.

 {% include toc.md %}